Field Service Conflict: The $120K Hidden Cost of Angry Customers

 The Enemy Within: When Your Team Fights Itself

-The Investment That Pays for Itself (With Interest)
+The Investment That Pays for Itself

 Technician de-escalation coaching huddle in a bright warehouse bay

-• Level 1: Did they like it?
-(Immediate reaction)
+1. Reaction — Did they like it?

-Do the math: 25 technicians, $40,000 investment.
-You prevent $150,000–300,000 in replacement costs.
-Add productivity gains.
-Add retained customers.
-Add avoided negative reviews.
+The math: 25 technicians, $40,000 investment = prevent $150,000–300,000 in replacement costs, plus productivity gains and retained customers.

 Making It Stick